Bank of China

 Source: Newsweek (2017)

-This company received an S&P Global ESG Score of 29/100 in the Banks category of the 2019 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices.
+This company received an S&P Global ESG Score of 29/100 in the Banks category of the S&P Global Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 7 Feb 2021).
 The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.

 Nuclear power is a controversial, dangerous, and expensive form of energy generation.
 In the years 2000-2009 this company provided more than 6 billion euros of nuclear funding.